 Incorporation is the creation of a Corporation.
 Corporations aggregate are by far the most common and important form of business organization in modern Canadian society.
 They range in size from small corporations, with a single shareholder, no employees and nominal capital, to huge multinational enterprises with hundreds of thousands of shareholders and employees, and issued capital in the billions of dollars.

 There are a lot of different types of corporations, including of a For-Profit, Not-For-Profit, Co-operative and Professional Corporations.
 Incorporation can be done at the federal or provincial/territorial level using the Ontario Business Corporations Act (the “OBCA“) which is administered by the Ministry of Government and Consumer Services and the Canada Business Corporations Act (the “CBCA“) which is administered by Corporations Canada.
 More information on choosing a jurisdiction can be found here.

 When you incorporate your business, it is considered to be a legal entity that is separate from its shareholders.
-Moreover, the share structure of a corporation could also have tax implication.
+Moreover, the share structure of a corporation could also have tax implications.
 As a shareholder of a corporation, you will not be personally liable for the debts, obligations or acts of the corporation.
 It is always wise to seek legal advice before incorporating.
 Pawlina Law can advise you on whether to pursue incorporation, how to structure your share provisions and all other aspects of incorporation.
 Unlike other incorporation services, we focus on Corporate Law.

-By incorporating with a lawyer, you can ensure your corporation is property formed, that your liability is limited, and that any questions you have are answered.
+By incorporating with a lawyer, you can ensure your corporation is properly formed, that your liability is limited, and that any questions you have are answered.
 A lawyer can answer any corporate questions you may have which will help you properly operate your corporation.
-Although one can incorporate themselves or with a online filing service, only a lawyer can provide you with the legal advice you see to ensure you benefit from the limited liability protection afforded by a corporation.
+Although one can incorporate themselves or with a online filing service, only a lawyer can provide you with the legal advice you need to ensure you benefit from the limited liability protection afforded by a corporation.